tolinwei/tube-vim/README.md

 - `R` (`<Shift>+r`) - Refresh the tree, useful if files change outside of Vim
 - `U` (`<Shift>+u`) - Show upper level directory

-For more shortcuts, please refer to a [NERDTree Guide](http://usevim.com/2012/07/18/nerdtree/)
+For more shortcuts, please refer to a external [NERDTree Guide](http://usevim.com/2012/07/18/nerdtree/)

 ####- Indent Guides
 **[vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides)** is a plugin for visually displaying indent levels in Vim.
 Plus, you can fold your function or logic trunk (like `if` or `else` statements), by the deepest level of indent guides.